Is Cisco Firepower/FTD 6.4 code ready for production?

-What Cisco doesn’t tell you here is that you still need to go into Devices>Platform Settings>Syslog and configure the MID’s into the Event List to make this work; and you might as well turn on 430001 (identifies an intrusion event), 430002 (identifies a connection event logged at the beginning of the connection) and 430003 (identifies a connection event logged at the end of the connection) well you’re at it.
+What Cisco doesn’t tell you here is that once you enable the File and Malware Settings in the global logging tab, you still need to go into Devices>Platform Settings>Syslog and configure the MID’s 430004 and 430005 into the Event List to make this work; and you might as well turn on 430001 (identifies an intrusion event), 430002 (identifies a connection event logged at the beginning of the connection) and 430003 (identifies a connection event logged at the end of the connection) well you’re at it.
 There is no documentation that tells you that you need this configuration!

 Cisco just added these MID’s to the documentation: Cisco Firepower Syslog event messages

 The Object Usage screen in Objects, starting in 6.4 is somewhat helpful for telling you the policy an Object is used in, however, it would be nice if it listed the rule number as well.